AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 ---
-description: Understand panels and how to use panels in Analysis Workspace.
+description: Learn how to use panels in Analysis Workspace to organize your reports, including the use of drop zones to filter or break down data, and the use of calendars to define the range of data.
-title: Panels Overview
+title: Overview Of Panels In Analysis Workspace
 feature: Panels
 exl-id: be3e34a0-06c1-4200-b965-96084c2912fd
 role: User